techidaily/site-windows11/source/_posts/navigating-windows-11-for-sticky-note-usage.md

 ## 3\.
 How to Open the Sticky Notes With a Desktop Shortcut

  If you're a frequent user of the Sticky Notes application, you'll be glad to know that there's an even easier way to access it in Windows 11\.
-All you need to do is create a[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) .
+All you need to do is create a [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) .
 Here's how:

 1. Open the Start menu by pressing the**Win** key.
 2. Click**All apps** in the upper right corner of the screen.